porsche-design-system/porsche-design-system/packages/storefront/src/pages/accessibility/workflow.md

     <p-headline variant="headline-4">Workflow setup</p-headline>
     <p-text-list>
       <p-text-list-item>
-        Encourage the team to <strong>account for accessibility</strong> when creating and estimating stories.
+        Encourage the team to <strong>account for accessibility</strong> in the earliest phases when creating and estimating stories.
       </p-text-list-item>
       <p-text-list-item>
         Add accessibility support of <a href="https://www.w3.org/TR/WCAG21/">WCAG 2.1 AA</a> as an <strong>acceptance criteria</strong>, a <strong>non-functional requirement</strong> or into your <strong>definition of done</strong> to be a basic condition for each story or new feature.